sciactive/nymphjs/packages/nymph/README.md

 ## Drivers

 To use Nymph, you need a database driver.
-Nymph has drivers available for [MySQL](../driver-mysql/README.md) and [SQLite3](../driver-sqlite3/README.md).
+Nymph provides a [MySQL driver](../driver-mysql/README.md) and a [SQLite3 driver](../driver-sqlite3/README.md).

 ## Usage